openshift/cluster-version-operator/docs/dev/clusteroperator.md

 1. A component doesn't report the `Available` status condition the first time until they are completely rolled out (or within some reasonable percentage if the component must be installed to all nodes)
 2. A component reports `Failing` when it can't accomplish its task.
 This might be very broad - the API servers are down so I failed to update - or narrow - I couldn't update the last secret.
 In either case, Failing communicates something is wrong.
 3. A component reports `Progressing` when it is rolling out new code, propagating config changes, or otherwise moving from one steady state to another.
 It should not report progressing when it is reconciling a previously known state.
+If it is progressing to a new version, it should include the version in the message for the condition like "Moving to v1.0.1".
 4. A component reports `Upgradeable` as `false` when it wishes to prevent an upgrade for an admin-correctable condition.
 The component should include a message that describes what must be fixed.
-5. A component reports when it has rolled out the
+5. A component reports when it has rolled out the new version of its operands

 ### Status